Postern Mountain

-Postern Mountain is a peak in the Canadian Rockies, in British Columbia that is a part of the Ramparts range.
-It is 2,944 m to the summit and is adjacent to Geikie Creek, a small stream connected to the Fraser River.
+Postern Mountain is a 2944 m mountain located on the SE side of Mount Robson Provincial Park in the Canadian Rockies, British Columbia, Canada.
+It is a part of the Ramparts range and is adjacent to Geikie Creek, a small stream connected to the Fraser River.
 It is notable for its steep cliff faces and abundance of quartzite, unusual for the majority-limestone mountains that surround it.
 These factors make it, along with the rest of the Ramparts, an attractive destination for mountain climbers.